Skip to Content

 Past simple for completed actions in the past

-I bought a car yesterday.
+I bought a motorbike last week.

 She was born in 1990.